What is the Masters snooker prize money?

 Friday 12 January

-- 1pm: QF1 - Trump or Wilson v Williams or Carter – BBC Two, Eurosport and Discovery+
+- 1pm: QF1 - Judd Trump v Ali Carter – BBC Two, Eurosport and Discovery+

 - 7pm: QF2 - Allen or Higgins v Selby or Milkins – BBC Four, Eurosport and Discovery+